onap/dcaegen2/docs/sections/services/slice-analysis-ms/installation.rst

 Installation
 ============

-Slice Analysis MS can be deployed using cloudify blueprint using bootstrap container of an existing DCAE deployment.
+Slice Analysis MS can either be deployed using cloudify blueprint using bootstrap container of an existing DCAE deployment, or deployed by OOM.

 Deployment Pre-requisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~